Alberta leader urges Biden to hear case for Keystone XL - WTMJ

 Trudeau and Biden are close and largely politically aligned, but the pipeline is expected to be early irritant as Biden has said he would cancel it.

-“This is about the Canada-U.S. relationship,” said Kenney, whose province has a financial stake in the pipeline.
+“Surely the relationship between Canada and the United States is worth at least having that discussion,” said Kenney, whose province has a financial stake in the pipeline.

 After reports surfaced that it would be canceled on the first day of Biden’s term, Calgary, Alberta-based TC Energy Corp. announced late Sunday it would spent US$1.7 billion on a solar, wind and battery-powered operating system for the pipeline to ensure it is zero-emission by 2030, and to rely exclusively on union labor.